History of Liverpool F.C. (1892–1959): Post-war champions then decline

 League football in England resumed in the 1946–47 season, after seven seasons' suspension due to the war.
 Before the resumption, Liverpool embarked on an eight-week tour of the United States and Canada, scoring 70 goals in the ten matches played.
-In escaping from post-war food rationing while on tour, the Liverpool players were able to eat more, and by the end of the trip had gained in weight an average of 7 lb a man.
+In escaping from post-war food rationing while on tour, the Liverpool players were able to eat more, and by the end of the trip had gained in weight an average of 7 lb per man.
 The New York Times reporter who followed the team on the tour noted the "perceptible gain in strength on the playing field."

 The first game played at Anfield after the war was against Middlesbrough, on 4 September 1946, which Liverpool lost 1–0 before a crowd of 34,140.
 Despite this defeat, Liverpool finished the 1946–47 season as League champions captained again by a Scot, Willie Fagan.
 Vital to this success were their attacking players; after a 5–0 defeat to Manchester United the club bought Albert Stubbins from Newcastle United, to augment the attack alongside Jack Balmer and Billy Liddell.
-Stubbins and Balmer joined top scored with 24 league goals and Balmer scoring hat-tricks in three successive matches.
+Stubbins and Balmer were joint top scorers with 24 league goals, and Balmer scored hat-tricks in three successive matches.
+It was a goal by Stubbins in the last match against Wolverhampton Wanderers that secured the title for Liverpool in a 2-1 win over their title rivals.

 The club were unable to match this success in the two seasons that followed, and finished in 11th and 12th places respectively.
 The 1949–50 season brought another disappointing league campaign.
 The season started well, as the club was unbeaten in their first 19 matches and was top of the league at the turn of the year.
 Their form declined thereafter, and they finished eighth.
 This did not hinder their progress in the FA Cup, as they reached their second final (their first at Wembley), against Arsenal.
 They were unable to win their first FA Cup; two goals from Arsenal striker Reg Lewis meant Liverpool lost 2–0.